Easily use any BOM as a Gradle Version Catalog.

 The aliases we generate for libraries discovered in the BOM are based on two separate components,

-.
+a prefix and a suffix.
 The prefix and suffix are separated by a hyphen to create the library’s alias.

 If the prefix is blank, it will be ignored entirely.